Approximate Bayesian computation: Choice and sufficiency of summary statistics

 With both of these strategies, a subset of statistics is selected from a large set of candidate statistics.
 Instead, the partial least squares regression approach uses information from all the candidate statistics, each being weighted appropriately.
 Recently, a method for constructing summaries in a semi-automatic manner has attained a considerable interest.
 This method is based on the observation that the optimal choice of summary statistics, when minimizing the quadratic loss of the parameter point estimates, can be obtained through the posterior mean of the parameters, which is approximated by performing a linear regression based on the simulated data.
 Summary statistics for model selection have been obtained using multinomial logistic regression on simulated data, treating competing models as the label to predict.

+A unifying framework based on minimizing the expected posterior entropy (EPE) has been proposed to guide summary statistic selection.
+This approach demonstrates that minimizing EPE is mathematically equivalent to maximizing the mutual information between summaries and parameters or minimizing the expected Kullback-Leibler divergence from the true posterior to approximate posterior.
+Furthermore, other common strategies, including minimizing the Bayes risk, maximizing Fisher information, and probabilistic model selection, are shown to be special cases or large-sample limits of this framework.

 Methods for the identification of summary statistics that could also simultaneously assess the influence on the approximation of the posterior would be of substantial value.
 This is because the choice of summary statistics and the choice of tolerance constitute two sources of error in the resulting posterior distribution.
 These errors may corrupt the ranking of models and may also lead to incorrect model predictions.